 Today's composers are often expected to provide accurate realizations of their music long before any piece is ever approved for orchestration and live recording.
 Having someone capable of bringing a piece of music to life in the "mockup" phase can be critical to any composer wanting to take their music from virtual to live instruments.

 Just because the music is written and the musicians are in the studio, there’s no guarantee that a session will run smoothly.
 Having someone who can formulate a plan that successfully utilizes the musicians and the allotted time, all at a comfortable pace is what sets a client at ease.
-Recording is expensive – planning and preparation allow us to be the best stewards of your financial resources while giving you the best product in return.
+Recording is expensive – planning and preparation allow us to be the best stewards of our client's financial resources while providing the best product in return.